| tadyatha om gate gate paragate parasamgate bodhi svaha

 If one is grounded in the neutral space of "Thank you for everything.
 I have no complaint whatsoever.", what is the conceivable purpose of praying -- for anything?

-In my experience the ego-anxiety loaded into petitionary prayer (you God please submit to my control because I know better, please change thus-and-so to suit my viewpoint) completely defeats the heart's (usually) pure purpose.
+The ego-anxiety loaded into petitionary prayer (you God please submit to my control because I know better, please change thus-and-so to suit my viewpoint) completely defeats the heart's (usually) pure purpose.

 Having said that, a skillful neutral coordination of self to divine can be very effective in increasing the balanced neutrality (peace) of the planet, and the more people linked in this way the calmed things are.